Rural roots, refined.

 The emerging designer attended the University of Cincinnati's Design, Architecture, Art, and Planning school and acquired impressive experience interning for Marchesa and VPL in New York City, in addition to working at Michelle Boor Paris-Vienna in Paris, France.
 After earning her Bachelors of Science in Fashion Design, she established herself as an integral part of the team at Idlewild, a high-end womenswear boutique located in the heart of Cincinnati's Historic Over The Rhine community—and the home of Grind and Glaze's first collection.
 Tessa brings her expertise to the beloved shop in her buying and management role at the store.

-Tessa is a cast member on Season 17 on Bravo’s Project Runway Reality TV show.
+Tessa was a design contestant on Season 17 of Bravo’s Project Runway Reality TV show.
+She made it to the top 5.